Who we are

 We also work worldwide to spread information and promote awareness of the situation.
 To date we have hosted events in Sweden, Finland, UK, Italy, Poland, Norway, Ireland and the US.

-JHK is a registered NGO in Sweden the United States and in Kurdistan.
-Our way and means are based upon donations and funding from private individuals and other NGO:s.
+JHK is a registered NGO in Sweden, the United States and in Kurdistan.
+Our way and means are based upon donations and funding from private individuals and other small NGO:s.